kaneeza-batool/weather-app/README.md

 # 🌤️ Weather App

-A clean, real-time weather app built with pure **HTML**, **CSS**, and **JavaScript** — powered by the OpenWeatherMap API.
+A clean, real-time weather app built with pure **HTML**, **CSS**, and **JavaScript**, powered by the OpenWeatherMap API.
 Search any city and instantly get live temperature, humidity, and wind speed with matching weather icons.

 ---